jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/DataDiscovery.md

 - It is a static literal value (e.g., hard-coded label) unlikely to change or require governance.
 - It is solely a transport wrapper (e.g., pagination token) with no business meaning.
 - It is replaced immediately by a standardized canonical element at ingestion.

-### Technical Logic Table - Branching & Conditional Flow Handling:
-- One row = one atomic transformation or decision evaluation.
-- Step #:
-  - Use integers for linear sequence (1, 2, 3).
-  - For branches emerging from a prior step, append a letter (e.g., 3a, 3b) for mutually exclusive paths.
-  - For converging steps after branches merge, resume next integer (e.g., 4).
-- Conditional Transformations:
-  - Place the condition predicate at the start of the Transformation cell in square brackets (e.g., “[If claim priority = High] Recalculate allocation score…”).
-  - If multiple conditions apply, separate them with “;” inside the brackets.
-- Loops / Iteration:
-  - Indicate iteration in Transformation cell using “[Loop: each Document]”.
-  - Reuse Step # with letters if the loop contains conditional sub‑branches (e.g., 5a, 5b inside a loop).
-- Parallel Processes:
-  - If two operations occur in parallel, use the same base Step # with different letters (e.g., 6a, 6b) and state “[Parallel]” in Transformation.
-- Clarifying Question:
-  - Each branch row must have a branch‑specific clarifying question unless source explicitly resolves all logic.
-  - Do not combine multiple branch conditions in one row (“double‑barreled”); split rows instead.

-Technical Logic Guardrails:

-Techinical Logic: An atomic, deterministic (or intentionally non‑deterministic) operation, decision, orchestration action, transformation, validation, routing, persistence, security enforcement, or error handling activity performed by a system component that:
-- Consumes one or more inputs (data elements, events, states, external responses)
-- Applies defined rules, algorithms, mappings, or conditions
-- Produces an output (state change, data structure, event, decision, side effect)
-- Advances a workflow toward its intended outcome or guards against invalid progression

-A “step” should be granular enough to be testable and traceable (single responsibility), but not so fine-grained that trivial language-level statements (e.g., variable assignment) are cataloged.

----

-Inclusion Criteria (Treat as a Technical Logic Step when MOST apply)

-1. Business or System Significance: Drives a rule, decision, compliance, security, or state transition.
-2. Explicit Inputs & Outputs: Clearly identifiable input set and resultant output/state.
-3. Non-Trivial Transformation: More than a simple pass-through; includes mapping, calculation, validation, enrichment, branching, or orchestration.
-4. Failure Modes: Has identifiable error/exception or timeout scenarios needing handling.
-5. Testability: Can be unit/integration tested with measurable acceptance criteria.
-6. Traceability Need: Stakeholders may audit, debug, optimize, or govern its behavior.
-7. Reuse / Centralization: Logic appears across multiple flows/components or should be centralized to avoid duplication.

----

-Exclusion Criteria (If ANY True → Do NOT Catalog Separately)

-- Pure framework boilerplate (dependency injection wiring, trivial getters/setters).
-- Simple data pass-through with zero transformation or validation.
-- UI-only presentation formatting (e.g., styling decisions) with no functional impact.
-- One-off inline code that will not be reused nor audited and poses negligible risk.
-- Temporary development/testing scaffolding (stubs, mocks, placeholder branches).
-- Logic wholly encapsulated by a standard library call without custom parameters of significance.